HackSoftware/Django-Styleguide/README.md

 ## APIs & Serializers

-When using services & selectors, all of your APIs should look simple & the same.
+When using services & selectors, all of your APIs should look simple & identical.

 General rules for an API is: